thejessewinton/jessewinton.works/src/content/index.md

   - dates: 2021-23
     company: VeroSkills
     title: Co-Founder & Head of Engineering
     description: Rebuilt the alpha version of the platform and launched to general availability.
-Led a team of 12+ remote engineers and managed development of the product, including database and API design, product roadmapping, and front end engineering.
+Led a team of 12+ remote engineers and managed development of the product, including database and API design, product roadmapping, and product engineering.
     url: https://veroskills.com
   - dates: 2020-21
     company: One Day Doors & Closets
     title: Front End Lead
-    description: Led a full rebuild of the marketing site, building a performant, dynamic Next.js application, allowing for efficient management of dealerships and location specific content to an average of 100k unique monthly visitors.
+    description: Led a full rebuild of the marketing site, migrating from WordPress to a performant, dynamic Next.js application, allowing for efficient management of dealerships and location specific content through the in-house CRM.
+Deployed to an average of 100k unique monthly visitors, while maintaining SEO and discoverability.
 With an external consultant, responsible for the design and implementation of a full company rebrand.
     url: https://onedaydoorsandclosets.com
   - dates: 2010-20
     company: Freelance